-London Grammar (Hannah Reid, Dan Rothman and Dot Major) are one of the most successful bands to come out of the U.K in recent years.
-After four lead singles, the trio finally dropped their long-awaited LP ‘Californian Soil’ last Friday.
+London Grammar (Hannah Reid, Dan Rothman and Dot Major) are one of the most successful bands to come out of the U.K. in recent years.
+After four lead singles, the trio finally dropped their long-awaited LP ‘Californian Soil’ in April 2021.

 A lot of the previous editions of The Blueprint have focused on Instagram posts, so for this one, I scrolled way down London Grammar’s Twitter timeline to August 2020 to show how the band use the platform to connect with their audience and market their music across multiple streaming platforms.